voxel51/fiftyone/docs/source/plugins/index.rst

 Instead of building a user interface from scratch, Operators are built using Operator Types, which define the input and output properties of the operator.
 At runtime, these types are used to facilitate the execution of the operation by collecting information from the user, validating the user input, and executing the operation.
 The execution step is the only required step; all other steps are optional and can be customized as needed.

 Operators can be composed for coordination between Python and the FiftyOne App, such as triggering a reload of samples/view to update the app with the changes made by the operator.
-Operators can also be executed from code and triggered by other operators.
+Operators can also be scheduled to run by an orchestrator or triggered by other operators.

 Operator inputs and outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~